-Being among a few countries in the world able to manage the ban of nonbiodegradable plastic packages since 2008 as well as being the only country in the world to have its citizens participate in the monthly Umuganda, Rwanda has defined what conservation leadership really means.
+Being among a few countries in the world able to manage the ban of nonbiodegradable plastic bags since 2008; and being the only country in the world to have its citizens participate in the monthly Umuganda, Rwanda has defined what conservation leadership really means.

 First off, Rwanda’s nickname replicates conservation in itself by being associated with one of the most important environmental figures: mountains.
 It’s not clear who called Rwanda a country of 1000 hills, but you start to see this as soon as you land here.
 Even the local inhabitants like me don’t stop to be surprised by the fact that every place in Rwanda is hilly.
 Rolling mountains are a common thing that people, animals, and automobiles have gotten used to.

 I’ve personally had a chance to experience Rwanda’s greenery – 27 years now- and have found it truly remarkable.
-Yes, it is in this tropical region where a number of diseases and poverty cases appear- in comparison to the temperate regions of developed countries- but it is also where freshness and naturality of life remains.
+Yes, it is in this tropical region where a number of diseases and poverty cases appear- in comparison to the temperate regions of developed countries.
+But it is also where freshness and naturality of life remains.
 Don’t be surprised to know that Rwanda is one of the coolest and greenest places in the world.
 Even Forbes magazine confirms this.

 Apart from its geologically conserved nature, Rwanda has attracted many local and international conservation interventions including African Leadership University [ALU] and Rwanda Institute of Conservation Agriculture [RICA] that develop conservation leaders through Higher Education in Wildlife management and Agriculture.

 Interestingly, these facilities are dispersed throughout the country in the North, West, Central Kigali, and the South.
-There is quite a lot to mention but the main point here is that there is a visible trajectory towards sustainability in Rwanda that we should all celebrate as world’s citizens.
+There is quite a lot to mention but the main point here is that Rwanda has a wonderful trajectory towards sustainability that we should all celebrate as the world’s citizens.